Co-op and Career Design

 - All evaluations, both student and employer, are complete

-- Updated resume uploaded to Kettering Connect is required
+- An updated resume uploaded to Kettering Connect is required

-The Cooperative Education Manager and/or Cooperative Education Director will preview all submitted materials and make a decision.
-The Cooperative and Experiential Education Office is prepared to help guide and assist all students as they continue to grow with their organizations and move toward graduation.
-The student is required to contact their Cooperative Education Manager for advice and counsel before making any change to their cooperative education program.
+The Student Coach will preview all submitted materials and make a decision.
+The Co-op and Career Design Office is prepared to help guide and assist all students as they continue to grow with their organizations and move toward graduation.
+The student is required to contact their Student Coach for advice and counsel before making any change to their Co-op Program.
 The reassignment timing should occur at the end of the work term or within three (3) weeks of the academic term.
-This ensures both the student and employer adequate time to prepare.
+This ensures both the student and the employer have adequate time to prepare.

 Transfer of Work Experience

-Students who have participated in other comparable college-level cooperative work experience programs or who believe they have significant work experiences related to their Kettering degree program may be eligible to transfer this work experience toward their Kettering degree requirements.
-Students wishing to pursue such action should contact the Cooperative and Experiential Education Office to determine the documentation necessary to transfer a maximum of two work experiences.
-These work experiences will apply toward the student’s freshman and sophomore level experiences only.
+Students who have participated in other comparable college-level cooperative work experience programs or who believe they have significant work experience related to their Kettering degree program may be eligible to transfer this work experience toward their Kettering degree requirements.
+Students wishing to pursue this action should contact the Co-op and Career Design Office to determine the documentation required to transfer up to 2 work experiences.
+These work experiences will apply only to the student’s freshman- and sophomore-level experiences.

 Students without a Co-op Employer

 Students who are not employed by the start of their work term can complete a back-to-back academic term.
-This choice will require students to fill out the Altering the Academic/Work Sequence form and gain the necessary signatures from their Cooperative Education Manager, Academic Success Center, and Registrar's office.
-Students seeking employment while attending classes must maintain a current resume, attend seminars on employment search skills, and apply for positions.
-They must be easily reached and available for interviews with prospective employers and be proactive in the co-op search process with the Cooperative Education Managers' assistance.
+This choice will require students to complete the Altering the Academic/Work Sequence form and obtain the necessary signatures from their Student Coach, the Student Success Center, and the Registrar's office.
+Students seeking employment while attending classes must maintain a current resume, attend workshops on employment search skills, and apply for positions.
+They must be easily reached and available for interviews with prospective employers and be proactive in the Co-op search process with the Student Coach's assistance.

 Locating positions for students with unsatisfactory academic performance can be challenging.
-Students who continue to remain on academic probation and/or have been released for cause by their employer may forfeit their right to university assistance in finding new co-op employment.
-These students should immediately make an appointment with their Cooperative Education Manager or Director.
+Students who continue to remain on academic probation and/or have been released for cause by their employer may forfeit their right to university assistance in finding new Co-op employment.
+These students should immediately make an appointment with their Student Coach/Employer Liaison.

-Students acknowledge their understanding of the co-op program and policies via the Cooperative Education Program Student Agreement in Kettering Connect.
-Active student involvement and participation are paramount to a student's co-op success.
+Students acknowledge their understanding of the Co-op Program and policies via the Co-op Program Student Agreement in Kettering Connect.
+Active student involvement and participation are paramount to a student's Co-op success.

 Behavioral Standards and the Kettering University Code of Student Conduct

-The Kettering University Code of Student Conduct represents a body of behavioral standards for all students.
-These standards are strictly and vigorously enforced by the University to ensure members of this educational community a productive, safe, and equitable environment for growth and development.
-The University expects its students to conduct themselves as mature individuals while enrolled at Kettering wherever they are located, including on campus, at home, and in their work section communities.
+The Kettering University Code of Student Conduct establishes behavioral standards for all students.
+These standards are strictly and vigorously enforced by the University to ensure members of this educational community have a productive, safe, and equitable environment for growth and development.
+The University expects its students to conduct themselves as mature individuals while enrolled at Kettering, wherever they are located, including on campus, at home, and in their Co-op work term communities.

 Students are expected to comply with all University regulations governing student conduct and the use of University property and facilities.
-Kettering University has the right to take action and investigate any offense that involves our students, either as victims reporting or students accused of violating the Code of Student Conduct or any federal, state, and/or local laws/ordinances.
-The Code of Student Conduct extends to students at their places of co-op employment.
-We expect students to honor their co-op employer’s standards for workplace demeanor and may impose our Judicial Affairs procedures upon any student charged by an employer with workplace misconduct.
+Kettering University has the right to take action and investigate any offense involving our students, whether as victims reporting an offense or as students accused of violating the Code of Student Conduct or any federal, state, and/or local laws/ordinances.
+The Code of Student Conduct applies to students at their Co-op employment sites.
+We expect students to honor their Co-op employer’s standards for workplace demeanor and may impose our Judicial Affairs procedures upon any student charged by an employer with workplace misconduct.

 Student Concerns and Complaints